 And as you create a brand you will develop a “brand voice”, that will be recognizable to fans of your brand.
 The Kardashian clan have that unique “brand voice” that makes them relatable to their audience.
 Love it or hate it, it is a unique branding style that they have developed over time.
 From their popular TV show, “Keeping Up With The Kardashians” the Kardashian brand has many offshoots with lifestyle, fashion and beauty products to create a mega brand and a loyal following.
 Kylie Jenner’s “lips kits” sold out in a matter of minutes and she has propelled herself into Forbes top 30 under 30 list.
 Look at the unique branding!

 Now, back to your logo.
 It’s pretty simple from here.
 You decide what kind of brand you want to develop and how can you create a logo that speaks to your brand.
 One of my favorite logos is the Tour De France Logo.
 The font of the logo on the word “tour” and the sun create a racing bike.
 Pretty clever if you ask me.
 And because a yellow jersey is awarded at the end of each day of the Tour De France, the yellow sun is very significant on several levels!
 This logo is fun, has a subliminal meaning and is relatable.
-What is unique about this logo is it also tells a “story”.
+What is unique about this logo is telling a story.

 Once you have created your brand identity and logo, the next step is to incorporate your brand style into everything else you develop, your website, your promotional materials, your advertising, your blog posts, your YouTube videos, Your Instagram, yes….everything!

 If you want to create a brand with impact, telling your story is the number way you will create impact and have a following.
 Telling your story in a podcast, video in pictures, or words, they are all ways to connect with your prospects.
 We hope these tips will help.
 If you are a startup company and would like to read more about branding for startups, check out this Foundr blog post.